westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

+---
+id: smr-emulation
+title: Getting Started with Emulated SMR Hard-Disks
+sidebar_label: Getting Started with Emulated SMR Hard-Disks
+---

-# Getting Started with Emulated SMR Disks
+# Getting Started with Emulated SMR Hard-Disks

 Emulated ZBC disks make it possible to do application development and kernel tests even if you do not have access to ZBC or ZAC disks.
 There are several